 The Social Justice Committee works to put the UUCF mission – seek answers everywhere, include everyone, live with compassion – into practice.
-We work to support organizations (with an emphasis on local, grassroots organizations) that promote social justice, equity, and compassion in accordance with the Unitarian Universalist Principles.
+We work to support organizations that promote social justice, equity, and compassion in accordance with the Unitarian Universalist Principles.
+We emphasize working with local, grassroots organizations in the Detroit metro area.

 Our activities include raising awareness, engaging members and friends as volunteers, and offering both in-kind and monetary practical support.